Tearnote/lists/README.md

 ![A screenshot of Lists running in the Code Institute terminal](doc/screenshot.png)

-*Lists* is an interactive command-line program for creating and editing to-do lists.
+*Lists* is an interactive command-line program for creating and editing to-do lists, made for [Code Institute](https://codeinstitute.net)'s 3rd submission project.
 The lists can be synchronized with Dropbox for persistence.

 Live version is available [here](https://tearnote-lists.herokuapp.com).